Seychellois passport

-Seychelles passport are issued to citizens of Seychelles to travel outside the country.
+Seychelles passports are issued to citizens of Seychelles to travel outside the country.

-On the front cover of the passport is the Coat of arms of Seychelles.
+On the front cover of the passport is the coat of arms of Seychelles.
 The passport has two languages, French and English.

-As of 2 July 2019, Seychellois citizens had visa-free or visa on arrival access to 150 countries and territories, ranking the Seychellois passport 27th in terms of travel freedom, and best ranking African country, according to the Henley Passport Index.
+As of 11 April 2024, Seychellois citizens had visa-free or visa on arrival access to 156 countries and territories, ranking the Seychellois passport 26th in terms of travel freedom, and best ranking African country, according to the Henley Passport Index.